 When issuing a letter of credit, the bank checks the buyer’s credibility and credit score.
 Furthermore, it is usually the case that a buyer asks his banker for a letter of credit, i.e., the buyer is usually dealing with the said bank for a long time.
 So the letters of credit are usually unsecured.

-Conversely, a standby letter of credit creates an obligation for the bank, therefore the bank will require a collateral in the form of security to issue a standby letter of credit.
+Conversely, a standby letter of credit creates an obligation for the bank.
+Therefore the bank will require collateral in the form of security to issue a standby letter of credit.

 The letter of credit is a primary instrument of payment, so the goal is to use the letter of credit to complete the transaction.
 It provides security and assurance to the seller that the buyer will pay for the supply of goods.
-And this is the standard payment document used for international transaction where mostly both the parties are unknown to each other.
+And this is the standard payment document used for an international transaction where mostly both the parties are unknown to each other.

 In contrast, a standby letter of credit is a secondary instrument of payment.
 If a seller is paid by a standby letter of credit, it means that something went wrong with the buyer.
-The goal, however, here remains for all the parties involved is to avoid using standby letter of payment.
+However, the goal remains for all the parties involved to avoid using a standby letter of payment.

 A letter of credit is a short-term instrument, where the expiry is usually 90 days.

-A standby letter of credit is a long-term instrument, in which the validity is usually one year or so.
+A standby letter of credit is a long-term instrument whose validity is usually one year or so.

-A letter of credit is used to provide security for a transaction such as a sale agreement.
+A letter of credit provides security for a transaction, such as a sale agreement.

 A standby letter of credit is often used to provide security for a long-term obligation such as a long-term construction project.

 A letter of credit is usually used in an international transaction where the buyer is the importer, and the seller is the exporter.

-A standby letter of credit is used in an international transaction but it is also frequently used in domestic transactions as well.
+A standby letter of credit is used in an international transaction, but it is also frequently used in domestic transactions.
 Its scope is not limited to any geographical area.